 The Low Water Salmon Pool Approach

-The low water levels or Summer often creates confusion in a salmon fishers mind so let me explain what I'll mean.
+The low water levels of Summer often creates confusion in a salmon fisher's mind so let me explain what I mean.
 In high water conditions the water pressure of the river in many cases pushes salmon into the river margins where they can get a break from the current and a short line is the order of the day.
-In the low water Summer conditions (and lower water pressures) the salmon lies are much more likely to be out nearer the centre of the river in the deeper pockets so a longer line is the order of the day.
-Presenting a fly line at longer range is normally more appropriate through the lower water Summer months than during the higher water levels of Spring or Autumn when salmon are usually holding much closer to the riverbanks.
+In the low water Summer conditions (and lower water pressures) the salmon lies are much more likely to be out nearer the centre of the river in the deeper pockets so a longer line is required.
+In other words presenting a fly line at longer range is normally more appropriate through the lower water Summer months than during the higher water levels of Spring or Autumn when salmon are usually holding much closer to the riverbanks.

 Keep Back From Low Water Salmon Lies

 Get Your Summer Fishing Tactics Just Right

-If you're fishing the correct small size of proven salmon fly pattern paired up with keeping well back from suspected salmon lies then you'll be definitely in with the chance of a fish.
-On the other hand if you're fishing a big average dressed regular size 9 paired with a deep wade through the pool you'll very likely be wasting your time (and the pool) when salmon are reliving their juvenile years!
-The tiny salmon flies I'd recommend through these low water months would be some of the 'tiniest' and lightly dressed red or black 'Francis' patterns (fished with a sink tip) and have the faith to stick with them as salmon will always find time to snap at a deeply fished shrimp simulator!
-The other Summer low water pattern I have complete faith in is the Silver Stoat which has worked well for many decades on the Scottish rivers and you'll never catch me without one in my fly box during the bright low water months of Summer.
+If you're fishing the correct small size of proven salmon fly pattern in low Summer water paired up by keeping well back from suspected salmon lies then you'll be definitely in with the chance of a fish.
+On the other hand if you're fishing a big 'Argyll & Southern Highlander dress sporran' paired with a deep wade through the pool you'll very likely be wasting your time (and the pool) when salmon are reliving their juvenile years!
+The tiny salmon flies I'd recommend through these low water months would be some of the 'tiniest' and lightly dressed red or black 'Francis' patterns (fished with a fairly heavy sink tip) and have the faith to stick with them as salmon will always find time to snap at a deeply fished shrimp simulator!
+The other Summer low water pattern I have complete faith in is the Silver Stoat which has worked very well for many decades for me on the Scottish rivers and you'll never catch me without one in my fly box during the bright low water months of Summer.